arkivanov/MVIKotlin/docs/state_preservation.md

 Another use case is to retain an object instance over its scope recreation.
 This is also commonly used in Android when configuration changes occur.
 MVIKotlin `keepers` module provides a solution for this as well:

 - [InstanceKeeper](https://github.com/arkivanov/MVIKotlin/blob/master/keepers/src/commonMain/kotlin/com/arkivanov/mvikotlin/keepers/instancekeeper/InstanceKeeper.kt) - this interface is used to save and retrieve object instances by key.
-It has just one method `getOrCreate(key, factory)`, as well as a few handy extension functions.
-When `getOrCreate` method is called first time, the factory function is called and the returned instance is saved (retained).
+It has just one method `get(key, factory)`, as well as a few handy extension functions.
+When `get` method is called first time, the factory function is called and the returned instance is saved (retained).
 For any future invocation the retained instance is returned, and the factory function is not invoked.

 There is a default implementation available: